commschamp/cc_tutorial/tutorials/tutorial2/README.md

 In some protocols values of some fields may have special meaning.
-In order to prevent boilerplate code the [CommsDSL](https://github.com/arobenko/CommsDSL-Specification) specification provides and ability to specify names for some values, while [commsdsl2comms](https://github.com/arobenko/commsdsl) code generator creates necessary helper functions to get/set special values.
+In order to prevent boilerplate code the [CommsDSL](https://github.com/arobenko/CommsDSL-Specification) specification provides an ability to specify names for some values, while [commsdsl2comms](https://github.com/arobenko/commsdsl) code generator creates necessary helper functions to get/set special values.